Building a house is no small feat.

 One of the biggest factors that determine the length of time is whether or not the house is being built professionally.
 Those that decide to build their own custom homes are looking at a significantly longer process because of zoning regulations and other things that builders are familiar with and have the ability to fast-track.

-It can take up to a month to get approval for everything before you can even start building on your lot.
+It can take up to a month to get approval for everything including electricity, so be sure to check out electrician Sammamish WA for faster service.
 Then, you need to have all your ducks in a row to ensure that the build goes as smoothly as possible.
 In the following section, we’ll look at what usually ends up increasing the build time.

 What Causes Delays?